VRConservation/geosp/chapters/05_python.md

 Python is widely applicable and used in the geospatial community.
 ArcGIS Pro has a Python package called Arcpy, and QGIS has a package named PYQGIS.
 It could be me, but I tried using Arcpy, read through and tried the tutorials from an entire Arcpy book, and struggled using ESRI notebooks.
 The language didn't stick with me, and it was overly complicated.
 Sure, you could run an analysis tool and copy the Arcpy code into a notebook to modify it, but I had a 'block' developing code blocks.

 Then I found Geemap and Leafmap—incredible, user-friendly Python packages developed by Qiusheng Wu and available on GitHub at GISWQS.
 There are also clear tutorials at leafmap.org and geemap.org and videos at [Open Geospatial Solutions](https://www.youtube.com/@giswqs).
 Many analyses require only one line of code.
-Here, geospatial analysis using scripts just clicked for me, opening up another world to using Python to analyze data rapidly.
+Here, geospatial analysis using scripts just clicked for me, opening up another world to analyze geospatial data.

 ## Getting Started